-Elaborate on types of risk in the off balance sheet and other risks footnote (for example, use language from Fund Memorandum.
+Elaborate on types of risk (for example, use language from Fund Memorandum.
 NOTE - THE DERIVATIVES RISK DISCLOSURE INCLUDED HERE SHOULD MATCH TO THE SPECIFIC DERIVATIVES THAT THE FUND IS INVESTED IN AND STILL HOLDS AT PERIOD END.

 CONCENTRATION OF CREDIT RISK